celo-org/celo-monorepo/packages/phone-number-privacy/signer/README.md

 - `NODE_ENV` - `development` or `production`
 - `SERVER_PORT` - The port on which the express node app runs (8080 by default).
-- `BLOCKCHAIN_PROVIDER` - The blockchain node provider for chain state access.
-This could be a node with RPC set up.
-For development testing you can use `https://alfajores-forno.celo-testnet.org`.
-For Mainnet, it would be `https://rc1-forno.celo-testnet.org`
 - `DB_HOST` - The URL under which your database is accessible.
 Supports Postgres, MSSQL, MySQL, MariaDB, SQLite3, Oracle.
 - `DB_USERNAME` - DB configuration: The DB username (postgres by default).
 - `DB_PASSWORD` - DB configuration: The DB password.
 - `DB_DATABASE` DB configuration: The DB database name (phoneNumberPrivacy by default).

+### Blockchain provider

+The service needs a connection to a full node in order to access chain state.
+The `BLOCKCHAIN_PROVIDER` config should be a url to a node with its JSON RPC enabled.
+This could be a node with RPC set up.
+Preferably this would be an node dedicated to this service.
+Alternatively, the public Forno endpoints can be used but their uptime guarantees are not as strong.
+For development with Alfajores, the forno url is `https://alfajores-forno.celo-testnet.org`.
+For Mainnet, it would be `https://rc1-forno.celo-testnet.org`

+- `BLOCKCHAIN_PROVIDER` - The blockchain node provider for chain state access. `

 ### Keystores